Weaning diarrhea in young rabbits

 21 days old rabbits are already interested in solid food

 Change of food.
-A modification of the food affects young rabbits as well as adults.
-In order to reduce the stress associated with this change, it is recommended to proceed slowly, mixing the old food with the new one.
-Quality of the food is also important, to avoid any contamination by toxins produced by fungi.
-The hay must be of good quality and be provided at will.
+A modification of the food has been shown to have an impact on both young rabbits and adults.
+To mitigate stress during this transition, it is advisable to gradually introduce the new food while continuing to offer the old food.
+Ensuring the quality of the food is paramount in preventing contamination by toxins produced by fungi.
+It is essential that the hay be of the highest quality, and it must be provided at will.

 Michel Gruaz